ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 #### Key Management

-To facilitate issuance, the Issuer MUST hold an issuance key pair at any given time.
-The Issuer public key MUST be made available to all Clients in such a way that key rotations and other updates are publicly visible.
+Issuers maintain an issuance key pair for the issuance protocol.
+The Issuer public key is made available to all Clients in such a way that key rotations and other updates are publicly visible.
 The key material and protocol configuration that an Issuer uses to produce tokens corresponds to two different pieces of information.

 - The issuance protocol in use; and
 - The public keys that are active for the Issuer.